Quick Picks

 What it's about: A security android, leased to a small team of scientists on a remote planet, has secretly hacked its own governor module so it can stop following orders.
 It mostly uses its freedom to watch soap operas.
 Adapted from Martha Wells' bestselling Murderbot Diaries novellas by Chris and Paul Weitz, the 10-episode Apple TV+ series stars Emmy winner Alexander Skarsgård.

 Aiifi's Take: The best AI character study released in 2025.
 The series centres on a security unit secretly granting itself free will, and the joke (and the heart) is that it would rather binge a TV soap than save anyone.
-NPR called it "the best new comedy of 2025."
 The episodes run short and the supporting humans are written thinner than the source novellas.
 Best for viewers who want AI fiction with a sense of humour.
 Renewed for season two with a 98% Rotten Tomatoes critics score.
+The show's treatment of an AI agent that quietly has its own goals is the most accessible introduction to the alignment problem now showing up in real AI agent vendor pitches.

 Which AI TV Shows Cover Surveillance and Control?